alxbilger/Elasticity/README.md

 ## Description
 A SOFA plugin for the development of a clean FEM formulation.

-Elasticity is a plugin re-implementing the elastic force fields in SOFA in a generic and modular manner.
+Elasticity is a plugin implementing the elastic force fields in SOFA in a generic and modular manner.
 In particular, a single piece of code allows generating a component for any type of element, in any dimension.
 On top of that, a generic and element-agnostic component (prefab-like) instantiates the appropriate components based on the elements in the topology.
 The emphasis was placed on the readability of the code, allowing to easily compare the code to the equations.